atwellpub/WordPress-Fast-Ajax-Mu-Plugin/readme.md

 ## Description

-WordPress AJAX calls load the entire WordPress environment and are never cached.
-This plugin allows you to specify which plugins your AJAX call requires to complete and disables loading of all other plugins to save server resources and increase completion speed.
+WordPress AJAX calls are not cached and load the entire WordPress environment including all active plugins and the activated theme.

+This plugin allows you to specify which plugins your AJAX call requires to complete a task.
+This feature allows you to save server resources and increase completion speed.

-This mu-plugin was developed to help improve speed for (Inbound Now's)[https://www.inboundnow.com] frontend ajax calls.
+This mu-plugin was developed to help improve speed for [Inbound Now's](https://www.inboundnow.com) frontend ajax calls.

 ## Install